t-regx/t-regx.github.io/website/blog/2018-09-24-welcome-t-regx.md

    - Group index exceeding number of groups - *should never happen*
    - Negative group index - *should never happen*
    - Group that wasn't matched by subject - should be handled by the developer
+   - Capture a split delimiter, that's not inside a capturing group - *should never happen*
  - `forFirst()` for matches, replacements and groups - useful in cases of "should be handled by the developer"
  - PCRE returns offsets as bytes, always.
 T-Regx now returns these offsets as characters, using `mb_string` extension.
    You can still get offsets in bytes using `->byteOffset()` method.